JerryPei1997/StorageFileError/README.md

 - git clone https://github.com/JerryPei1997/StorageFileError.git

-- set your  SASTOKEN and Account Name in the code.
+- set your  SASToken , AccountName and ShareName in the code.

 - In Visual Studio Code, Open-Folder your project file and run...